-A native New Yorker, Dr. Sam Zeveloff came to Weber State University’s Department of Zoology in 1984, where he serves as a professor and chair of the department.
+A native New Yorker, Dr. Sam Zeveloff came to Weber State University’s Department of Zoology in 1984, where he serves as a professor.
 He received his Ph.D. in Zoology from the University of Wyoming.

 In addition to teaching courses on mammalogy, conservation biology, and evolution, he conducts research on mammalian ecology and conservation.
 He has studied raccoons, mountain goats, and pygmy rabbits.
 His work has been published in such leading journals as Evolution, The American Naturalist, and Nature.
 He is the author of two books: Mammals of the Intermountain West (University of Utah Press 1988) and Raccoons, a Natural History (Smithsonian Institution Press 2002).